Loan recovery eludes India's banks, even as growth rate beats China

 Bhattacharya forecast loan growth of 14 percent for the current financial year to March 2016 for SBI.
 That compares with an adjusted 10.5 percent in the year just ended.

 “People who meet us are all very hopeful and bullish on a recovery starting.
-Some queries have started coming for new proposals also, but not in a very big way,” said Ashwani Kumar, chairman of state-owned Dena Bank.
+Some queries have started coming for new proposals also, but not in a very big way,” said Ashwani Kumar, chairman of state-owned Dena Bank (DENA.NS).

 “This was not the scenario four or five months back.”